The default roles enable migration of defined roles from earlier versions. It is not possible to edit the default roles.

 readonly: maps to the readonly role in previous versions.

 Users are added to the default roles based on the rights assigned to them in the earlier version of MySQL Enterprise Monitor.
-For example, if a user is assigned to the dba role and has both View Query Analyzer tab and View actual (example) queries enabled, the user will be added to the following Roles in 3.1:
+For example, if a user is assigned to the dba role and has both View Query Analyzer tab and View actual (example) queries enabled, the user is added to the following Roles:

 Display Query Analyzer